Data-Science-for-Linguists-2022/Outsider-Music-Linguistic-Analysis/progress_report.md

 - **Saved Graph Images**: Pie charts & box-and-whisker plots to show the two distributions (artist and token count) visualized in each dataset
 - Given enough time, I might do a short analysis of Wesley Willis vs. the rest of the Outsider Music Dataset, just to get a grasp on what characteristics of the data found in the analysis may be attributable to a skew toward Willis's works.
 - I've also tried to maintain the full datasets (including rows with null lyrics) in `...df_orig` objects so that, if time permits (which it unfortunately may not), I can do some analysis on song titles as well.
+- As part of my final work on this project, I will need to clean up the [`3_data_cleaning_and_exploration.ipynb`](https://github.com/Data-Science-for-Linguists-2022/Outsider-Music-Linguistic-Analysis/blob/main/scripts_%26_analysis/3_data_cleaning_and_exploration.ipynb) notebook so that it is presentable and readable (and doesn't necessarily contain every single step I took to fix and analyze the dataset, in the exact order that I did it).